Jane T. H. Cross

 Jane T. H. Cross (née, Chinn; after first marriage, Hardin; after second marriage, Cross; 1817 – October 1870) was an American author.
 She was, for some years, an occasional contributor of prose and poetry to the religious journals of the South.
 She wrote a series of stories for children, which were collected and edited by Dr. Summers, and published in four small volumes, called, Wayside Flowerets, Heart Blossoms for My Little Daughters, Bible Gleanings, and Driftwood.
 Gonzalo de Cordova was a translation from the Spanish; Duncan Adair, was a novel; and Azile, was a story partly of Southern experiences during the American Civil War.
 Upon her return from Europe, her letters from abroad were collected and published.

 Early life and education

 Jane Tandy Chinn was born in Harrodsburg, Kentucky, 1817.
-She was the oldest daughter of Judge Christopher Chinn (1789-1868), of that place.
-Her mother was Sarah W.S. (nee Hardin) Chinn (1787-1864).
+She was the oldest daughter of Judge Christopher Chinn (1789–1868), of that place.
+Her mother was Sarah W.S. (née Hardin) Chinn (1787–1864).
 Cross was educated at Shelbyville, Kentucky, at Mrs. Tevis's boarding-school.